 Remus was up at a bright and early hour that most would consider inhuman, but this was nothing new.
-After all, from the fifth-year pre-O.W.L binges on, it was he and Peter who had the job of sobering James and…and Black up, before classes began and the professors could take points from Gryffindor.
-Since then, it had become something of habit, except on the days immediately before and after the full moon.
+After all, from the fifth-year pre-O.W.L binges on, it was he and Peter who had the job of sobering James and…and Black up before classes began and the professors could take points from Gryffindor.
+Since then, it had become something of a habit, except on the days immediately before and after the full moon.

-He tiptoed into the kitchen, careful not to wake Harry, and prepared himself a quick bowl of fruit, and slice of toast.
+He tiptoed into the kitchen, careful not to wake Harry, and prepared himself a quick bowl of fruit, and a slice of toast.

-Just as the sky was tinged pink with the rising sun, Remus heard the tap of the Daily Prophet owl at the window, and got up to retrieve the paper.
+Just as the sky was tinged pink with the rising sun, Remus heard the tap of the Daily Prophet owl at the window and got up to retrieve the paper.